PE & SPORTS’ PREMIUM STATEMENT

 Children from Hitherfield showing high physical aptitude were signposted to high quality outside providers.
-Some were scouted by the Chelsea, Millwall, Crystal Palace and Watford football club.
+Chelsea football club and Crystal Palace football club scouted some of these pupils.

 Children vulnerable to obesity attended a Change 4 Life Club every week, engaging in physical activities and healthy eating.

 Hitherfield was awarded the Gold Mark accreditation in the School Games Mark Award due to our continued commitment to school sport.

 At Hitherfield this year we aim to:

 To raise the standards of physical education in the school

 To develop and improve teachers skills and competence in P.E.

 To widen participation in intra & inter house competitions across the age range